mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.lang.editor.forms^^

-This language add support for checkboxes.
-Text based checkboxes (text checkbox UI) and image checkboxes (platform checkbox UI) are available.
+This language adds support for checkboxes.
+Text-based checkboxes (text checkbox UI) and image checkboxes (platform checkbox UI) are available.
 The text-based checkbox can be styled like any other constant text.
-The checkbox cell has an *ui* parameter which allows to switch between both styles.
+The checkbox cell has an *ui* parameter which allows switching between both styles.
 The state is backed by a boolean property.
 The visible text is specified by the *label*.
-The checkbox can be toggled through clicking and pressing space.
-The
+The checkbox can be toggled by clicking and pressing space.

 ![forms: checkbox](forms_checkbox.png)